adam-rumpf/pharmacy-access/processed/README.md

 * `vacc`: Vaccination rate (between 0.0 and 1.0), as of the most recent data (-1 for missing data).
 * `adi`: 2022 [Area Deprivation Index (ADI)](https://www.nejm.org/doi/full/10.1056/NEJMp1802313) ranking (-1 for missing data).

 Each location also has a population file that combines all neighboring locations, indicated by the `_nbr` suffix in the file name.
-Neighbor file indices pick up where the main file's indices left off.
+Neighbor file indices pick up where the main file's indices left off, and they do not include `vacc` or `adi` fields.

 ## Facility File Format

 A facility file is generated for each location, summarizing vaccination facility-specific data in a standardized format.
 Each facility file is a TSV file with the following columns:

 * `id`: Index of the facilities center within this location.
-All facilities are given ascending integer indices starting with 0.
+All facilities within a directory are given ascending integer indices starting with 0.
 * `name`: An identifying string based on its source file (address, coordinates, etc.).
 * `lat`: Latitude of facility.
 * `lon`: Longitude of facility.